(if the links don't work for you you probably need to disable your ad blocker for this site)

 I wished him good luck before I left the next morning.
 Never heard of him again.

-Sockets are often at a premium in albergues so you may find it difficult to get you "appliances" charged.
-There are several lightweight items which can help: for when the only power outlet in the dorm is already in use an Adapter Plug can save your bacon!
-This is a pretty fancy one compared the one I use I bought in an electrical shop in Spain for about €3.
+Sockets are often at a premium in albergues so you may find it difficult to get your "appliances" charged.
+There are several lightweight items which can help: for when the only power outlet in the dorm is already in use an Adapter Plug like this one which converts a single power outlet into a double one.
+This is a pretty fancy one compared the one I bought in an electrical shop in Spain for about €3.
 It weighs nothing and transforms one power-outlet into three.
+They're widell available in Spain and around Europe.

 A possible alternative is to go for solar power.
 Recently I've been experimenting with a solar charger and I'm pretty impressed with the results.
 The model I bought is the PortaPow Rainproof Solar USB Charger.
 This is a "UK" company (it's made in China like everything else).
 Earlier this summer I was on the Camino del Baztán while writing my latest guidebook and using my phone to make GPS traces of the route, which is pretty heavy on the battery, normally you'd only get 5 or 6 hours of use, but supplemented with this charger it was easily about to handle an 8 or 9 hour walking day while recording my exact location all the time.
 If I let it charge all day and plugged my phone into it in the evening it recharged to to 100%.
 It weighs about the same as a light paperback book and it's even rainproof.
 If there's no sun you can even charge its battery from the mains and use it as a spare battery for your phone.